rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 ** Usage **
 ***********

 This mod is configured via the 'ddraw.ini' and 'sfall-mods.ini' files, which can be opened with any text editor.
-Details of every configerable option are included in those files.
+Details of every configurable option are included in those files.
 Where a comment refers to a DX scancode, the complete list of codes can be found at the link below: https://kippykip.com/b3ddocs/commands/scancodes.htm

 In a default installation using an unmodified copy of ddraw.ini, the middle mouse button will be set to switch between weapons and the mouse wheel will be set to scroll through any menus that respond to the up/down arrow keys.
 Holding Ctrl and hitting numpad keys 0 to 6 (with Num Lock off) will adjust the game speed.
 Holding left Ctrl will let you move a whole stack of items at once.
 Pressing left Shift will highlight items on the ground.
 The script extender and any engine fixes are also enabled.
 Most of the options that change gameplay in some way not originally intended by the developers are disabled.